Skip to content

 • ~/.mindroom/.env prefilled with MATRIX_HOMESERVER=https://mindroom.chat

-The --profile public template defaults to the openai provider.
+The default --matrix-server mindroom.chat preset uses hosted Matrix and defaults to the openai provider.
 Use --provider to select a different provider preset:

 # Use Anthropic Claude